top of page

 • Affidavits - In pension, passport, and naturalization applications, often a trusted friend would provide affidavits attesting to their knowledge of a person.
 Rarely does a person seeking these services use a stranger.

-• Monetary Relationships - Few people will use their money to post a bonds or lend money to someone they do not know.
+• Monetary Relationships - Few people will use their money to post bonds or lend money to someone they do not know.
 While these financial contracts may be with family members, sometimes a close friend will offer sureties because the subject will do the same for them.

 • Informants - Particularly in death records but also in other records, informants will have a relationship to the subject of the document.
 Never assume the informant is always a relative if not designated otherwise.